||3600 Bell Drive Ste A

 |A: Yes.
 We will hook up or disconnect water lines on your fridge or washer at the customer's request.

-To avoid any issue we suggest you already have water lines in your home disconnected prior to us getting there and or tell the crew you will hook them up.
+To avoid any issue we suggest you already have water lines disconnected prior to the move and tell the crew you will hook them up.

 MHM does not take responsibility for water leaking and damaging homes or apartments.